 - 1/4th tsp asafoetida OR as per choice

-- 5 green chillies finely chopped (adjust to taste)
+- 4 to 5 green chillies finely chopped (adjust to taste)

 - A sprig of curry leaves

 - 1 potato skin peeled, and sliced into thin quarters

 - Heat oil in a pan, add mustard seeds,when they splutter add asafoetida, chopped green chillies,curry leaves, grated ginger.
 Saute well, add the sliced potatoes.Stir fry till the sliced potato is cooked and a little crisp.